10-Step Head of School - Senior Leadership Search Process

 We then proceed with an exhaustive exploration of our sources to identify potential candidates who meet the criteria in our Opportunity Profile.
 This step includes mailing copies of the Opportunity Profile to the 100-300 people on our "target" mailing list, with phone calls to follow up on high-potential sources or candidates.

 As resumes are received in response to our mailing and phone calls, we begin the narrowing-down process.
 Through many phone interviews, we reduce the pool of prospective candidates to those with sufficient potential to warrant a personal interview.
-During these interviews, each candidate is evaluated against the criteria as set forth in the Opportunity Profile.
+During these interviews, each candidate is evaluated against the criteria as outlined in the Opportunity Profile.
 Other areas explored include the candidate's level of interest in the position, compensation requirements, career goals, and the geographical/cultural fit for the candidate and his/her family with the position's locale.

 Five to eight references are typically checked for each candidate we expect to present, including superiors, close peers and subordinates.
 Educational degrees are also verified at this time.
 Before presentation to the client, we prepare the Candidate Profile, which includes the candidate's resume, career progression, and an evaluation of his/her overall fit for the position.
 Unlike many retained search firms, we conduct thorough reference checks prior to presenting a candidate to a client, thereby reducing the potential of having to remove a candidate from eligibility once presented to the client.

 The three or four most highly qualified candidates are then introduced to our client, and interviews are conducted.
-We then follow up with the client and each candidate for feedback after the interviews are completed to insure that all important issues are identified.
+We then follow up with the client and each candidate for feedback after the interviews are completed to ensure that all important issues are identified.
 As needed, we assist in any clarification or problem resolution between candidates and the client.

 After the initial interview, the client may wish to interview the top one or two candidates a second time.
 After determining the preferred candidate, peers to the position often also interview the candidate, in order to gain additional input leading to a final decision.